cmu-sei/foundry-docs/docs/gameboard/admin-settings.md

 **Disabled:** Check to disable this challenge in the game without deleting it.

-**Sync with Source:** Synchronizes the gameboard challenge markdown guide with the TopoMojo challenge markdown guide so that the content is the same in both apps.
+**Sync with Source:** Synchronizes the Gameboard challenge markdown guide with the TopoMojo challenge markdown guide so that the content is the same in both apps.

 **Support Key:** Assign a unique "key" here that gets appended to a TopoMojo gamespace id to help troubleshoot problems during competition.
 For example: `b28c7911 a03` --- **b28c7911** is the uniquely generated gamespace ID from TopoMojo; **a03** is the support key *manually* assigned here to a challenge.
-For more information on support keys, see [Gameboard Administration](gb-admin.md).
+For more information on support keys, see [Gameboard Administration](admin.md).

 **Points:** Assign a point value to your challenge here.